mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-final-circuit.md

     body closest to that leg.
   * In both cases I've labelled the terminals on the diagram for clarity.
-* Also, make sure you get the TL074CN the right way round: there should be a circular notch in the casing on one side, and/or a circle in the same corner as pin 1.
+* Also, make sure you get the TL074CN the right way round: there should be a semicircular notch in the casing on one side, and/or a circle in the same corner as pin 1.
 * It's not too uncommon to see a single circuit diagram broken into sections.
   Typically one like this would probably only normally be broken into two,